MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 ```

 - You **must** have a space between the colon (:) and the value for a metadata element.
-- If an optional metadata element doesn't have a value, remove it (don't leave it blank or use "na").
-If you're adding a value to an element that was commented out, be sure to remove the #.
 - Colons in a value (for example, a title) break the metadata parser.
 In this case, surround the title with double quotes (for example, `title: "Writing .NET Core console apps: An advanced step-by-step guide"`).
 - **title**: Appears in search engine results.
 The title shouldn't be identical to the title in your H1 heading, and it should contain 60 characters or less.
 - **description**: Summarizes the content of the article.
 It's usually shown in the search results page, but it isn't used for search ranking.
 Its length should be 115-145 characters including spaces.